Villiers-le-Bel

 Villiers-le-Bel (/fr/) is a commune in the French department of Val-d'Oise, in the northern suburbs of Paris.
 It is located 17.4 km from the center of Paris.

 History

 A tragedy occurred in the town in the early evening of March 25, 1818, when a cracked 6,000 pound (2721 kg) bell being removed from a belfry came crashing down, killing approximately 25 onlookers.
-Workers who remained hanging from collapsed steeple were able to be rescued.
+Workers who remained hanging from the collapsed steeple were able to be rescued.

+The Hôtel de Ville was completed in 1906.

 In the 1950s the commune had about 5,000 residents but it urbanized from 1950 to 1974.
 As of 2007 the commune had 26,000 people.

 In 2007 the mayor at the time, François Pupponi, stated that the city became a "social ghetto" suffered from planning errors made in the 1950s, as the community did not gain the businesses necessary to support the population.
 Jean-Louis Marsac, the first deputy mayor, stated that the commune grew without gaining the proper infrastructure.